Doxuno

 INJUNCTIVE RELIEF

-The Employee acknowledges and agrees that any breach or threatened breach of this Agreement may cause irreparable harm to the Company for which monetary damages alone would be inadequate.
-Accordingly, in addition to all other remedies available at law or in equity, the Company shall be entitled to seek temporary, preliminary, and permanent injunctive relief to enforce the terms of this Agreement, without the necessity of proving actual damages or posting a bond (to the extent permitted by applicable law).
+The Employee acknowledges that any breach or threatened breach of this Agreement may cause irreparable harm to the Company for which monetary damages alone would be inadequate.
+Accordingly, in addition to all other remedies available at law or in equity, including those available under the federal DTSA (18 U.S.C. §§1836–1839 (Defend Trade Secrets Act of 2016)), the Company shall be entitled to seek temporary, preliminary, and permanent injunctive relief in accordance with Fed.
+R. Civ.
+P. 65 (or the analogous state-court rule) and the four-factor test of Winter v.
+Natural Resources Defense Council, 555 U.S. 7 (2008), without the necessity of proving actual damages or posting a bond (to the extent waivable under applicable law).

 14.